-The heritage-listed site is home to one of the most crucial groups of Edwardian military buildings, as well as the Army Museum of New South Wales.
+The heritage-listed site is home to one of the most important groups of Edwardian military buildings, as well as the Army Museum of New South Wales.
 The Army Museum, which is open to the public, is housed in the original Military Prison built in 1847.
-The 25-cell prison features different collections and memorabilia from the colonial era through the different wars.
+The 25-cell prison features different collections and memorabilia from the colonial era through the various wars.
 This is a fascinating way to learn more about the country’s military past, as well as to honour the memories of departed soldiers.

-Look out for collections from three key wars; including the Boer War, World War 1 and World War 2.
+Look out for collections from three crucial wars; including the Boer War, World War 1 and World War 2.
 You will also come across different medals; such as the Military Crosses, the Campaign medals, as well as Royal Honours.